Mohammad-01/FinalProjectTask2/Task1.md

 ## List of requirements

-1. Nav bar
+1. Nav bar include imdb logo, website logo and buttons linked to other pages to move between
-2. Movie details (Name, Story, Time, Type, Rate)
+2. Movie details (Name, Story, Type, Rate, actors, trailer, movie image)
-3. Ads for the latest movies
+3. Add ads for the latest movies like adding trailer in the home page or slideshow pictures
 4. Colors and background (design)
-5. Search
+5. Search icon to search movies or series
-6. Favorite list
+6. Favorite list to user add his favorite movie or series
-7. Logo
+7. Logo for the website
-8. Social media pages
+8. Social media icons linked with website pages
+9. Shopping cart when user select a movie

 ## Database design and the wireframe